 Round Table – 5 minutes

-Check in with the attendees to see if they have any items that need to be brought up to the group.
+Check in with the attendees to see if they need to bring any items to the group.

 Escalation Topics – 5 minutes

-Determine if any items need to be escalated out of the weekly operational review meeting, up to a management or other department meeting.
+Determine if any items need to be escalated from the weekly operational review meeting to a management or other department meeting.